 Occasionally an author will conclude that the referee erred in reviewing his paper.
 To resolve these disputes, the RF follows the following procedure.

 The author sends a letter detailing the issues in dispute to Editor who handled the original manuscript.
 At least two weeks must elapse between the receipt of the decision letter and the sending of the letter.
 (Sometimes, authors might express concerns to the Editor about a referee report but stop short of a dispute.
 We similarly will not reply to such emails if they are sent within two weeks).

-The Editor can either desk-reject the dispute or send the letter to the referee, asking him/her to respond to the Editor saying that he agrees or disagrees with the issues raised by the author.
+The Editor can either desk-reject the dispute or send the letter to the referee, asking him/her to respond to the Editor on whether s/he agrees or disagrees with the issues raised by the author.

 If the author and referee have agreed to disagree and the Editor agrees with the original referee, the author can initiate the following dispute procedure: